j3ffyang/container/docs/20220222_fedora_cleanup.md

 #### Background

-Recently I installed Fedora 35 on a MacBookPro 16,2 and want to specifically manage the update and installed packages
+Recently I installed Fedora 35 on a MacBookPro 16,2 and want to specifically manage the update and installed packages with this customized kernel

 ![20220224_neofetch_mbp-fedora](/assets/20220224_neofetch_mbp-fedora.png)